-Many individuals from Ann Arbor, Plymouth, and other nearby cities find it’s difficult to reduce their stubborn fat deposits with diet and exercise alone.
+Many individuals from Ann Arbor, Canton, Plymouth, and other southeastern Michigan cities find it’s difficult to reduce their stubborn fat deposits with diet and exercise alone.
 In these cases, liposuction at the Center for Plastic & Reconstructive Surgery may be the best way to slim their bodies and create a more proportionate body silhouette.
 Our board-certified plastic surgeons take the time to fully understand your aesthetic goals to create the beautiful, natural-looking results you desire.

 Who Is a Good Candidate for Liposuction?